Frans-Willem/CsrSpiDrivers/README.md

 ## Software

-### CSR SPI API versions
+### CSR software

-This driver implements CSR SPI API version 1.3 (used in CSR BlueSuite 2.1, 2.3, CSR BlueLab 4.1) and 1.4 (CSR BlueSuite 2.4, 2.5, 2.6.0).
-DLL is built for each API version during a compile time.

-You can check the API version of CSR package by inspecting original spilpt.dll with the following command on Linux:

-    winedump -j export spilpt.dll | grep spifns_stream_

-If the output is not empty, then the original DLL implements newer version of API (version 1.4).

-New versions of BlueSuite can be found at `https://www.csrsupport.com/PCSW`.
-Old versions of BlueSuite can be found at `https://www.csrsupport.com/PCSWArchive`.
+This driver is tested with CSR BlueSuite 2.1 - 2.6.0 and with CSR BlueLab 4.1, but should work with other CSR software too.
+Newer versions of BlueSuite can be found at `https://www.csrsupport.com/PCSW`.
+Older versions of BlueSuite can be found at `https://www.csrsupport.com/PCSWArchive`.
 Access to these pages requires registration.

 ### Installing prebuilt drivers